Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### OpenTyrian
 Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
 Just start OpenTyrian from Ports in the Emulationstation.

-### Pico-8 (Soon to be deprecated as Pico-8 has been moved to the main system section)
-Instructions: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in the emulationstation menu

 ### Quake 1
 Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu